Client Computer Services

 Enhanced 911 Services

 Rose-Hulman provides enhanced 911 services to all users of the campus telephone system.
-This service enables the campus PBX (Private Branch Exchange) telephone switch to interact with a public 911 database maintained by the EIT Department.
-When a 911 call is placed from any campus telephone, the 10-digit number is sent with the call to the Terre Haute Police Department and compared to the location database.
-This service allows the Terre Haute Police Department to pinpoint your location for the responding agency.
-At the same time, the Rose-Hulman Office of Public Safety is also notified of the caller's location.
+This service enables the campus telephone system to interact with a public 911 database maintained by EIT.
+When a 911 call is placed from any campus telephone, the 10-digit number is sent with the call to the Vigo County 911 Dispatch Center and compared to the location database.
+This service allows the Vigo County 911 Dispatch Center to pinpoint your location for the responding agency.

-Please do not hang up on the 911 operator if you have dialed by mistak; simply explain to the operator there is not an emergency.
-This will save the Terre Haute Police Department Operators from having to call you back or dispatch an officer.
+Please do not hang up on the 911 operator if you have dialed by mistake; simply explain to the operator there is not an emergency.
+This will save the Vigo County 911 Dispatch Operators from having to call you back or dispatch an officer.

 Voice Activated Attendant

 The voice activated attendant may be reached by dialing ext.
 6000 on-campus or 812-872-6000 from off-campus.
 After the voice activated attendant answers clearly state the name of the person or department that you would like to reach and it will transfer you to their extension.

 For telephone repairs, voice mail issues or questions contact the EIT Service Desk (ext.
 8989 or 812-877-8989)